-Treating HIV-infected infants very early substantially improves health: study
+Treating HIV-infected infants very early substantially improves health: Study

-CHICAGO: A small study of African infants infected with HIV found that treating them with powerful drugs within the first hours and days of birth helped preserve their immune systems, improving their chances of better long-term health, U.S. researchers said on Wednesday.
+CHICAGO: A small study of African infants infected with HIV found that treating them with powerful drugs within the first hours and days of birth helped preserve their immune systems, improving their chances of better long-term health, US researchers said on Wednesday (Nov 27).

 HIV infections in newborns pose a huge health burden in developing countries.
 One study estimated that 300 to 500 infants are infected every day in sub-Saharan Africa.